sohail0992/js-algorithms/find-single-unique-element-in-array/Readme.md

 Given a non-empty array of integers, every element appears twice except for one.
-Find that single one.
+Find that single one.</b>
 Note:
 Your algorithm should have a linear runtime complexity.
 Could you implement it without using extra memory?